Out Tiny House Origin Story is one of EPIC proportions!

 We’re really hoping to get the community involved with the build, as we’re expecting to do most of the work ourselves and with the generosity of friends and people we meet along the way (we’re not planning hiring tons of labor to help due to budget).

-There is a cool facebook group for the Davis and Sacramento are for people who are interested in tiny houses and living more minimalist lives.
+There is a cool facebook group for the people in Davis and Sacramento who are interested in tiny houses and living more minimalist lives.
 Find it here: Davis-Sac Area Tiny House Enthusiasts

-So far from that group, we’ve met some awesome folks.
-Most of which seem to just generally be interested in tiny houses, and living simpler lives.
+So far, we’ve met some awesome folks on the group, many of whom seem to be generally interested in tiny houses, and living simpler lives.
 About 12 of us from that group met in February at a coffee shop and there happened to be a handful of folks who actually had placed an order for their tiny house trailer.
 How cool!
 So that happened to get the ball rolling and caused us to light a fire under our butts to figure out which trailer manufacturer to use.

 We went up to Portland, OR for Alicia’s birthday to stay in an 8.5ft by 24ft tiny house that was on AirBnB to see if the size and feel would work for us, and it was amazing.
 There are certain aspects of that specific tiny house we want to incorporate into our own SacTinyHouse build.
 Check it out here on AirBnB: Alberta Rustic Modern Tiny House

-Basically once we came back from spending as much time as possible in that tiny house during our trip, we knew it was 100% for us.
+Basically, once we came back from spending time in our AirBnB tiny house, we knew there was no going back.
 While we were up in Portland, we visited Iron Eagle Trailers.
 They’re a custom trailer manufacturer that Dee Williams works with in her PAD (Portland Alternative Dwelling) community.
 The trailers were very well built, beautiful, and structurally sound as all get out, but the problem would be that neither of us are excited about driving a trailer 900 miles or so from Portland to Sacramento, so we had to think about our costs.
 Buying in Oregon meant no sales tax, plane tickets up, renting a truck, paying sales tax when we registered it in California, gas for the rental truck.
 Yikes.
 There goes out whole tiny house budget right there… And the Iron Eagle affiliated retail locations were higher priced than the headquarters, plus sales tax, plus the 200 to 500 miles we would have had to transport it.
 So we continued searching and met an amazing couple at that facebook meet-up group who used Carson Trailers in Gardena, California.
 We weighed the pros and cons, and ultimately ended up placing our order with Carson Trailers on March 11th, 2015.
 A little later than we originally hoped, since we wanted to place the order by mid to end of February, but hey, we placed the order, right!